Updated: Mar 18

 If you are an international student and need health insurance, contact the International Student Office at your college or explore plans through companies like GeoBlue and isoa.org to obtain coverage.

 BenePhilly Offers support and guidance with social service applications and legal assistance at various local organizations.
-1-833-3737-5668
+2761 North 22nd St. (mobile unit) 833-373-5668

 Mazzoni Center Offers care to meet the health and wellness of the LGBTQIA+ community and has served the Philadelphia region for 40 years.
-Accepts some insurances.
-Uses sliding scale payments for those who are uninsured.
-1348 Bainbridge Street Main: 215-563-0652 Medical: 215-563-0658
+The center accepts some insurances and uses sliding scale payments for those who are uninsured.
+1348 Bainbridge St. Main: 215-563-0652 Medical: 215-563-0658

 Philadelphia Health Centers City health centers are operated by the Department of Public Health and accept Medicare, Medicaid, HMO plans, as well as most other insurance options.
-Uses sliding scale payments for those who are uninsured.
+The centers use sliding scale payments for those who are uninsured.
 Check out locations and hours here.

 Unity Recovery Offers free online recovery meetings at least five times daily for virtual substance abuse recovery support.
 The organization is also hosting specialized support video-conferences for families, women, and members of the LGBTQIA+ community.
 The meetings are not recorded and attendees can verify their attendance by filling out this form.